-Declaratory note: The first number indicates the number of the Chapter in the Act under which the Rule is made and the second number indicates the number of the Rule itself.
+Explanatory note on rule numbering: Please note that the Chapters into which these Rules are divided correspond with the Chapter numbers in the Customs Duty Act.
+Each rule is numbered with a combination of two numbers.
+The first number indicates the number of the Chapter of the Customs Duty Act under which the Rule is made which is also the Chapter number of this document in which the rule appears.
+The second number indicates the serial number of the Rule itself.